jvkoebbe/math4610/openmp/vecadd/version_3/README.md

           return 0;
         }

-This is included in the file **vecadd_par.c**.
+This is included in the file **vecadd_omp.c**.

 ## Compiling Instructions:

 Type in the commands:

-1. A vanilla compilation with no opnemp api pieces included.
+1. A vanilla compilation with no opnemp api pieces included is obtained when the following commands are used.

-        koebbe% gcc -o vecadd_vanilla vecadd_par.c
+        koebbe% gcc -o vecadd_vanilla vecadd_omp.c
         koebbe% ./vecadd_vanilla

    The output from this pair of commands is the following: